 The Project Team is gathering information and developing solutions designed to reduce conflict points, enhance traffic flow and improve safety.
 Activities include survey work, traffic analysis, early utility coordination, preliminary bridge and road design and early considerations for maintaining and managing traffic during construction.
 TheLloyd4U will include intersection improvements, bridge replacements, widening, pavement replacement and more.

 The public and stakeholders will be informed throughout the process with a chance to share their questions and feedback.
 Touchpoints include the project website, social media channels, project e-mails and text alerts, stakeholder meetings, public meetings and public hearings that will be followed by a public comment period.

 What to Expect

 TheLloyd4U improvement projects are divided into two phases.
 Phase One extends from Rosenberger Avenue to Cross Pointe Boulevard.
 Phase Two extends from Posey County Line Road to Rosenberger Avenue.
-Traffic analysis and preliminary design work are underway.
+Phase one preliminary design is well underway.
+Traffic analysis and preliminary design is now underway for Phase Two.